-Qualify & Source Environmental
+Qualify & Source Environmental Damage;

-- Review Photographic Evidence, - Complete Site Visit where relevant, - Complete Scientific Survey (where necessary) - stakeholders e.g. site operators, Meet concerned & relevant - local authority, NPWS, IFI etc. - Determine if the damage is potential or existing - Determine if the damage relates to tourism activity, wholly, partially or not at all e.g. may relate to local - amenity use, agriculture or other. stakeholder need to be involved Determine if partner & other - Determine if further action is required on the part of FI
+- Review Photographic Evidence, - Complete Site Visit where relevant, - Complete Scientific Survey (where necessary) - Meet concerned & relevant stakeholders e.g. site operators, local authority, NPWS, IFI etc. - Determine if the damage is potential or existing - Determine if the damage relates to tourism activity, wholly, partially or not at all e.g. may relate to local amenity use, agriculture or other. - Determine if partner & other stakeholder need to be involved - Determine if further action is required on the part of FI